immutheprogrammer/Run-Game-Engine/README.md

 when using the engine make sure it is at 1920x1080 for it to work properly.

-when panning the window the and you are holding a texture the position of the texture will shift.
+**(fixed)** when panning the window the and you are holding a texture the position of the texture will shift.

 and when making the grid width 20 or under the some of the grids vertical lines wount load properly.